mikaelvesavuori/minibook-better-apis/stability/authorization-and-role-based-access.md

 **[Authorization](https://www.osohq.com/academy), on the other hand, is knowing what this person is allowed to do.**

+Only trivial systems will require no authorization, so prepare to think about how you want your model to work and how to construct your permission sets.

 {% hint style="info" %}

 Authentication is entirely out of scope here, whereas trivial authorization _is_ in scope.